orgforge-ai/agentctl/docs/DESIGN.md

 - scalar project values override global values
 - named resources shadow by name at the project level
 - adapter-specific arrays are replace, not append, unless explicitly marked mergeable
+- model classes merge per-class: each class is a record of harness→model mappings that deep-merges across layers
+- harness profiles deep-merge across layers (project profiles override global profiles by key)

 ## Models